s-londono/java-notebooks/spring/springboot-testing.md

 * By default, @SpringBootTest looks for a SpringAplication class in the project (i.e. a @SpringBootConfiguration) and uses it to load the ApplicationContext.
 This is the case when no @ContextConfiguration is specified and no @Configuration classes are nested in the test.

-   Note that @ActiveProfiles can be used to define the profile to run the test with and the  properties attribute of @SpringBootTest can override property values.
+   Note that @ActiveProfiles can be used to define the profile to run the test with.
+The properties attribute of @SpringBootTest can be used to override the values of specific properties.

 ```java
 @RunWith(SpringRunner.class)